 For a more detailed discussion of the sovereign risk impact on Structured Finance ratings, please refer to “Appendix C: The Impact of Sovereign Ratings on Other DBRS Credit Ratings” of the “Global Methodology for Rating Sovereign Governments” methodology at: https://www.dbrs.com/research/350410/global-methodology-for-rating-sovereign-governments.

 The sources of information used for these ratings include stratification tables of the cover pool and historical performance data provided by the issuer, that allowed DBRS Morningstar to further assess the portfolio.

 DBRS Morningstar did not rely upon third-party due diligence in order to conduct its analysis.

-The last rating action on this transaction took place on 2 February 2022, when DBRS Morningstar assigned AAA rating to a BBVA covered bond new issuance.
+The last rating action on this transaction took place on 10 October 2019, when DBRS Morningstar assigned a AAA rating to a new CH issued by BBVA under the Programme.

 Initial Rating Date: 20 February 2013

 DBRS Ratings GmbH